ShadowTheHedgehogHacking/2P-ShdTH/README.md

 8. Open the `sys` folder, and select "Select Folder"
 9. Close the confirmation pane, your games list should populate a new 0 filesize game of Shadow The Hedgehog.
 The 0 filesize entry is the FST format game.
 10. Right click the FST format game and pick `Convert File...`
-11. The Convert window will appear, click "Convert..." and name it `game.iso` for Nintendont, or `2PShdTH-2021-06-26.iso` for Dolphin.
+11. The Convert window will appear, click "Convert..." and name it `game.iso` for Nintendont, or `2PShdTH.iso` for Dolphin.
 12. Move/Save the ISO to the Path Dolphin detects your games.
 A new 2P Mod Shadow entry should appear in your Dolphins game list with greater than 0 filesize.
 Use this when playing the game.

 ### Configuring for Dolphin
 *Skip this section if playing on Nintendont*
 1. Close Dolphin if it is open
-2. GUPE8P.ini needs to be moved/copied to `<Dolphin.exe Directory>\User\GameSettings\`
+2. `GUPE8P.ini` needs to be moved/copied to `<Dolphin.exe Directory>\User\GameSettings\`
-3. If you did not make portable.txt earlier, instead you will find the folder at `Documents\Dolphin Emulator\GameSettings\`
+3. If you did not make portable.txt earlier, instead you will find the folder at `%appdata%\Dolphin Emulator\GameSettings\`
 4. Unpack the [SD Texture Pack v1.1](https://mega.nz/file/Cfh2UBoC#z_Lhfz8mltDimmCl9TSfrSoaMI_y421hqP9OrhlDZGE) in `<Dolphin.exe Directory>\User\Load\Textures\` (the unzipped texturepack folder should be named `GUPE8P`)
 5. If you want to use the 100% Save, place `8P-GUPE-SHADOWTHEHEDGEHOG.gci` GCI file at `<Dolphin.exe Directory>\User\GC\USA\Card A\`
 6. Open Dolphin